Bumblebee202111/doubean-public/README.md

     - Topics within a group/tab
     - Global topic search
     - Tabbed search results
-  - New web-based feed for all followed topics
+  - New web-based feed for *all* followed topics
     - Toggleable "My Group Topics" section on the home screen
+      - Currently use tabbed but incomplete recent topics via API
     - Sort by creation time or "Hotness" (replies + 1 / time)
     - Notification engine with customizable intervals (15m, 30m, 1h)
     - Per-group settings for sort preference and check depth (with a UI hint suggesting small values for active groups)